Drug & Alcohol Rehab in Wycombe

 As alcohol can produce psychological addictions, it may also be necessary to take anxiety-reducing beta-blockers.

-While intense, this form of detoxification is vital for substances such as alcohol and heroin.
+While intense, this form of alcohol detox or heroin detox is vital for these substances.

 Medication combined with slow tapering allows patients to progress through the main part of their programme with a clear mind.